zlaabsi/adversarial-backdoor-attack-defence/README.md

 ## Principles of adversarial and backdoor attacks

+### Difference between backdoor and adversarial attack.

 ![Difference-between-backdoor-and-adversarial-attack](https://github.com/zlaabsi/adversarial-backdoor-attack/assets/52045850/af457ddd-a75e-4d53-98ae-169f3f50c5b4)

 ![Approaches-to-backdooring-a-neural-network-proposed-in-Gu-et-al-2019-The-backdoor](https://github.com/zlaabsi/adversarial-backdoor-attack/assets/52045850/19615f7d-8257-4f8b-809b-60bac28a70d0)

+*Approaches to backdooring a neural network proposed in (Gu et al., 2019).
+The backdoor trigger is a pattern of pixels that appears on the bottom right corner of the image. (a) A benign network that correctly classifies its input. (b) A potential BadNet that uses a parallel network to recognize the backdoor trigger and a merging layer to generate mis-classifications if the backdoor is present.
+However, it is easy to identify the backdoor detector. (c) The BadNet has the same architecture as the benign network, but it still produces mis-classifications for backdoored inputs.*

 Pan, Zhixin & Mishra, Prabhat.
 (2022).
 Backdoor Attacks on Bayesian Neural Networks using Reverse Distribution.
 10.48550/arXiv.2205.09167.